stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 - #### A file name is a principal identifier of a file Good file names contain useful clues to the content, status and version of a file, uniquely identify a file and help in classifying and sorting files.
 File names that reflect the file content also facilitate searching and discovering files.
 In collaborative research, it is essential to keep track of changes and edits to files via the file name.
-- #### File naming strategy should be consistent in time and among different people In both quantitative and qualitative research file naming should be systematic and consistent across all files in the study.
+- #### File naming strategy should be consistent in time and among different people In both quantitative and qualitative research, file naming should be systematic and consistent across all files in the study.
 A group of cooperating researchers should follow the same file naming strategy and file names should be independent of the location of the file on a computer.

 ### Naming files and folders